dmrlobo2002/Schedule-a-Doc/Sprint4.md

 ## Frontend Cypress Tests

-We created two Cypress test cases to test the functionality of the frontend of the web application.
+We created eight Cypress test cases to test the functionality of the frontend of the web application.
 Here are the details:

 ### Test Case 1 - Home Page Works